 Capital adequacy and the role of profit in it

-billion CZK
+CZK billion

 CBA Commentary

-The total capital ratio in Q3 2025 rose to 23.5% compared to 23.4% in the previous quarter.
-It is thus above the average 18.6% ratio of the pre-pandemic period 2015-2019 and the previous average over the past five years of 23%.
+The overall capital ratio in Q4 2025 fell to 23.2% compared to a ratio of 23.5% in the previous quarter.
+It is thus above the 18.6% average ratio of the pre-pandemic period 2015-2019 and the previous average over the past five years was 23%.

 Source of primary data